fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/sms-management.md

 A tenant **billing mechanism** *should* be in place for SMS consumption overages and *must* be in place for Pay-as-you-go Calling Plans.

 Funding for usage overages is supported either with prepaid Communication Credits using a Microsoft Online Subscription Agreement (MOSA) or with postpaid invoicing using a Microsoft Customer Agreement (MCA).
-For more information, see [SMS overivew of usage and billing]](sms-overview.md#usage-and-billing).
+For more information, see [SMS overview of usage and billing](sms-overview.md#usage-and-billing).

 #### Permissions

-As an adminstrator, you must be assigned one of the following Role-Based Access Control (RBAC) roles:
+As an administrator, you must be assigned one of the following Role-Based Access Control (RBAC) roles:

 - Teams Administrator
 - Teams Communications Administrator